-8.14 siunitx
+8.17 siunitx

-The siunitx package is a very complex package that deals with how to write numbers and units (with focus on SI units).
+The siunitx package (Wright, 2022) is a very complex package that deals with how to write numbers and units (with focus on SI units).
 The package is loaded by

+'''

 \usepackage{siunitx}

+'''

-This package may to many seem a bit over the top.
+This package may to many seem a bit over the top but I argue that it will help to keep documents in good scientific order and is worth the effort.
 Let us look at some of the core ideas.
-Let us say we want to write a complex unit such as square volt cubic lumen per farad ($V^2 \ln^3 F^{-1}$).
+Let us say we want to write a complex unit such as square volt cubic lumen per farad $(V^2 lm^3 F^{-1})$.
 This seems like a disaster waiting to happen.
 With the siunitx package and its command \si{} we will get the correct units through the following

+'''

 \si{\square\volt\cubic\lumen\per\farad}

+'''

 As you can see all the words we used to describe the unit in text is available as a command and the result is a perfect SI unit form.
-If you need to add a number to the unit there is a second command \SI{} which yields 203 kg m s^{-1} .
+If you need to add a number to the unit there is a second command \SI{} which yields 203 kg m s-1.
 Now why is this good?
 There are several benefits.
 First it becomes quite clear what your unit is.
 Second, the spacing between numbers and units and between the units themselves are constant and of accurate length.
 It is true that you end up writing a lot but the benefits definitely outweighs the disadvantages.